Theory on new fractional operators using normalization and probability tools: Fractional operators with bounded kernels

 because $k_\alpha(0)x(0)=0$.
 Therefore, the fundamental theorem of calculus for the new operator ${}^{NAB}\!
 D^\alpha$ is verified.

 We have the equivalence between

 and

 in the set of $\mathcal{C}^1[0,T]$ functions.
-This model is the same as a system with Caputo derivatives only,
+This model is the same as a system with implicit Caputo derivatives only,

 almost everywhere, by~\eqref{pelletssi} and the fundamental theorem of calculus.
-This fact is natural somehow, because the Mittag-Leffler function is directly related to Caputo fractional differential equations (analogously, the exponential function in the Caputo-Fabrizio model is directly related to ordinary differential equations).
+This fact is natural somehow, because the Mittag-Leffler function is directly related to Caputo fractional differential equations (analogously, the exponential function in the Caputo-Fabrizio model is directly related to ordinary differential equations): it builds the solution of the basic equation ${}^{C}\!
+D^\alpha z(t)=\lambda^\alpha z(t)$ (analogously, the exponential function builds the solution of the basic equation $z'(t)=\lambda z(t)$).

 In conclusion, the factor $(Dt)^{-1}$ seems to resolve major issues associated to fractional operators with bounded kernels.
 Some authors proposed the use of integration by parts, directly on~\eqref{defi1_cf} and~\eqref{AB_ker}, see~\cite{dieth,baleanuP}: